-A property has been purchased down the street from the current school at 2254 Orchard Road to be the second campus for Halton Waldorf School, and future home of Halton Waldorf High School.
-Site work is set to commence, and we are excited about the design and environmental features of our new campus.
+A property has been purchased down the street from the current school at 2254 Orchard Road to be the second campus of Halton Waldorf School.
+Site work is commenced at the end of 2019, and we are excited about the design and environmental features of our new campus.

 From design development to construction, to ongoing operations, Halton Waldorf School embraces our environmental leadership.
 Sustainability is not merely a program but a Waldorf education standard – a conscious and intentional approach to every step that we take.
 With our environmental history in mind, we look to our future.